scottcrossen/BaselineClientServer/README.md

-# Ticket To Ride
+# String Commands Server

 A simple docker client/server setup

 ### Description

 This repository is maintained in Java and designed as a simple demonstration of client/server communication.
+It's purpose is to handle string processing on the server instead of on client methods.
 There are two main classes that this project focuses on: One of the name StringProcessorProxyNormal and the other of the name StringProcessorProxyCommand.
 Both defer normal string processing to the server.
 The former demonstrates classical controller methods and the latter demonstrates the command-pattern method.